Kitware/LidarView/LVCore/Utilities/Animation/README.md

 - `tick`
 - `end_cue`

-Some of the module paramters can/must be overridden to correspond to your actual setup:
+Some of the module parameters can/must be overridden to correspond to your actual setup:
 - `trajectory_name`: the name of the element of the pipeline that serves for trajectory (it must contain `Time` and `Orientation(AxisAngle)` for each point)
 - `cp.R_cam_to_lidar`: the rotation between the lidar reference and the camera reference, see below for more details on how to set it. (it is actually a parameter of camera_path)